Sebion06/Media-player-with-gen-subtitles-for-Intel-NPU/README.md

 # Intel NPU - vlc player with generated subtitles by OpenAI-Whisper

 A python vlc player that transcribes subtitles while watching a video.
-The model used to automatically generate the subtitles is the tiny version of [Whisper, by Open-AI](https://openai.com/index/whisper) for low memory impact, which doesn't have a translation capability, so the subtitle translations are done using the `google-trans` package .
+The model used to automatically generate the subtitles is [Whisper, by Open-AI](https://openai.com/index/whisper).
+The default model version is the `tiny` one, for low memory impact, which doesn't have a translation capability, so the subtitle translations are done using the `google-trans` package.
 The Whisper model is compiled using the [Intel® NPU Acceleration Library](https://github.com/intel/intel-npu-acceleration-library), so that it ultimately runs on the Intel NPU, releaving the CPU or GPU of the processing for a low-powered and efficient inference.

 ## Content